5l1v3r1/Bookmyshow-auto-interest-with-multiple-mails/README.md

-only for general purpose Only Don't Use For Longtime.
+This information is only for educationla purpose and we are not responsible for any kind of illegal activity done by this tool.